 But when we saw the third option we knew it was “the one.”
 It just felt crisp and tailored without being matchy-matchy.
 The stripes are a fun counterpart to the circles in the curtain (the white and brown tones in each one keeps them related in a fun mixed & matched way).

 What can we say?
 I guess even though we’re embracing more color, we’re still suckers for crisp white stuff from time to time.
 Especially with there’s a white toilet, sink, and mirror in there (so it automatically ties right in).
-I guess when it comes to bathrooms, nothing trumps clean white linens for us (99.9% of hotels that we’ve stayed at always have plush white towels and bathrobes, so we want our guests to feel like Casa Petersik is just as spa-like and inviting).
+I guess when it comes to bathrooms, nothing beats clean white linens for us (99.9% of hotels that we’ve stayed at always have plush white towels and bathrobes, so we want our guests to feel like Casa Petersik is just as spa-like and inviting).
 Long story short, we had a bath mat fashion show winner.
 So we hoisted it up and sang For He’s A Jolly Good Fellow, removed the tag, and returned the others.

 We also accomplished a few hardware updates yesterday.
 The most needed of which was a new toilet seat, since the old one boasted several chips in the lid and tears in the soft seat (and we’re not really fans of the soft toilet seat thing anyways).
 Here’s the least offensive shot of the old toilet seat that shows off some of those chips on the lid.
 We refrained from sharing the open lidded shots since we know some of you eat breakfast slash drink coffee while reading.
 You’re welcome.